-As a privately-owned company, we were not subject to the reporting requirements of the Securities Act, the Exchange Act, the Sarbanes-Oxley Act and the rules and regulations of Nasdaq.
-Upon the completion of the Merger in October 2021, we became subject to these rules and regulations.
-We expect that the requirements of these rules and regulations will continue to increase our legal, accounting and financial compliance costs, make some activities more difficult, time-consuming and costly, and place significant strain on our personnel, systems and resources.
+Prior to October 2021, when our ordinary shares became publicly traded, we were a privately-owned Israeli company, and we were not subject to the reporting requirements of the Securities Act, the Exchange Act, the Sarbanes-Oxley Act and the rules and regulations of Nasdaq.
+Upon the completion in October 2021 of the merger (the "Merger") with Industrial Tech Acquisitions, Inc. ("ITAC"), pursuant to the business combination agreement dated as of March 18, 2021 by and among us, our wholly-owned subsidiary, Autobot MergerSub, Inc., ("Merger Sub"), and ITAC (as amended, the "Business Combination Agreement") pursuant to which Merger Sub was merged with and into ITAC, and ITAC became our wholly-owned subsidiary, we became subject to these rules and regulations.
+The requirements of these rules and regulations has increased, and will continue to increase, our legal, accounting, insurance and financial compliance costs, make some activities more difficult, time-consuming and costly, and place significant strain on our personnel, systems and resources.

 The Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures and internal control over financial reporting.
-We are continuing to develop and refine our disclosure controls, internal control over financial reporting and other procedures that are designed to ensure that information required to be disclosed by it in the reports that it will file with the SEC is recorded, processed, summarized and reported within the time periods specified in SEC rules and forms, and that information required to be disclosed in reports under the Exchange Act is accumulated and communicated to our principal executive and financial officers.
-If we are not able to protect our computer system, including our financial records and client and personnel information, against cybersecurity attacks including ransomware attacks, we may not be able to maintain effective disclosure controls over financial reporting.
+We are continuing to develop and refine our disclosure controls, internal control over financial reporting and other procedures that are designed to ensure that information required to be disclosed by us in the reports that we file with the SEC is recorded, processed, summarized and reported within the time periods specified in SEC rules and forms, and that information required to be disclosed in reports under the Exchange Act is accumulated and communicated to our principal executive and financial officers.
+If we are not able to protect our computer system, including our financial records and client and personnel information, against cybersecurity attacks including ransomware attacks, we may not be able to maintain effective disclosure controls or internal controls over financial reporting.

 Our current controls and any new controls that we develop may become inadequate because of changes in conditions in our business.
 Further, weaknesses in our internal controls may be discovered in the future.
 Any failure to develop or maintain effective controls, or any difficulties encountered in their implementation or improvement, could adversely affect our operating results or cause us to fail to meet our reporting obligations and may result in a restatement of our financial statements for prior periods.
-Any failure to implement and maintain effective internal controls also could adversely affect the results of operations.
-Ineffective disclosure controls and procedures and internal control over financial reporting could also cause investors to lose confidence in our reported financial and other information.
+Any failure to implement and maintain effective disclosure controls and procedures and internal control over financial reporting could also cause investors to lose confidence in our reported financial and other information.

-In order to maintain and improve the effectiveness of our disclosure controls and procedures and internal control over financial reporting, we have expended and anticipates that we will continue to expend significant resources, including accounting-related costs, and provide significant management oversight.
+In order to maintain and improve the effectiveness of our disclosure controls and procedures and internal control over financial reporting, we have expended and we are continuing to expend significant resources, including accounting-related costs, and provide significant management oversight.
 Any failure to maintain the adequacy of our internal controls, or consequent inability to produce accurate financial statements on a timely basis, could increase our operating costs and could materially and adversely affect our ability to operate our business.
-In the event that our internal controls are perceived as inadequate or that it is unable to produce timely or accurate financial statements, investors may lose confidence in our operating results and the stock price of our ordinary shares could decline.
+In the event that our internal controls are perceived as inadequate or that we are unable to produce timely or accurate financial statements, investors may lose confidence in our operating results and the stock price of our ordinary shares could decline.
 In addition, if we are unable to continue to meet these requirements, we may not be able to maintain listing on Nasdaq.